 Mesothelioma and Navy Veterans

-Out of all U.S. military branches, members of the Navy faced the highest risk of asbestos exposure.
+Of all U.S. military branches, the Navy used the highest amounts of asbestos.
 Asbestos is the only known cause of mesothelioma, a rare and aggressive cancer.
-We can help U.S. Navy veterans with mesothelioma access or increase their VA benefits, find top treatments, and secure additional compensation.
+We can help U.S. Navy veterans with mesothelioma access or increase VA benefits, find treatments, and seek compensation.

 Get Help Filing for VA Benefits